pschachte/wybe/WYBE.md

-Code appearing at the top level of a module (that is, not inside a procedure or function definition) is executed when the program is run, so Hello, World! in Wybe is quite simple:
+Code appearing at the top level of a module (that is, not inside a procedure or function definition) is executed when the program is run, so "Hello, World!" in Wybe is quite simple:
 ```
 # Print a friendly greeting
 !println("Hello, World!")